Shelob9/jp-wp-api-rest-api-client/readme.md

 A simple client for creating and updating posts via the WordPress REST API via the WordPress HTTP API.
 Most of this code is based on articles I wrote for [Torque](http://torquemag.io/author/joshp/).

+Utilizes [Mark Jaquith's WP-TLC-Transients Library](https://github.com/markjaquith/WP-TLC-Transients).
+Requires WordPress and the [WordPress REST API](http://wp-api.org).

+### Installation
+This is not a plugin.

+The easy and best way to add it is to add `"shelob9/jp-wp-rest-api-client": "dev-master"` to your site/plugin/theme's composer.json.
+Include composer autoloader.

+Alternatively, add this repo to your site/plugin/theme using a Git Submodule or by employing the dark art of copypasta.
+Then manually include its file(s).
+Note: Caching isn't going to work unless you do a composer update or otherwise include [Mark Jaquith's WP-TLC-Transients Library](https://github.com/markjaquith/WP-TLC-Transients).

 ###Usage
 * Get A Post
 ```php